Immobilisation of the elbow joint by fixation of the upper and lower arm

 Prevention of movements that can cause luxation or subluxation

 Prevention of pronation and supination movement due to hand rest

-Guide one end of the neck strap through the ring on the arm cuff and fasten the Velcro.
+Guide one end of the neck strap through the ring on the arm cuff and fasten the hook and loop.

-Pass the other end over your shoulder, guide it through the ring on the hand rest, and fasten the Velcro.
+Pass the other end over your shoulder, guide it through the ring on the hand rest, and fasten the strap.

 The frame of the orthosis is made of aluminium and can be adjusted as required.
 Avoid making alterations close to the joint area, however.

 Hook and loop fasteners should be closed for washing.
 Soap residues, lotions and ointments can cause skin irritation and material wear.